tyleroneil72/.dotfiles/README.md

 ## Description

-This repo serves as a collection for my dotfiles
+A personal collection of dotfiles to help set up and maintain a consistent development environment across systems.
+This includes configurations for my terminal, editor, window management, and more.
+Primarily tailored for macOS and Linux environments.

-## Done
+## Features

-- Rectangle
+- zsh - Customized shell setup
-- zsh
+- oh-my-zsh/oh-my-posh - Theming and prompt configuration
-- oh my posh theme
+- Rectangle — Window management on macOS
-- tmux
+- tmux - Terminal multiplexer setup
-- nvim
+- neovim (nvim) — Fully customized editor configuration (Lua-based)

-## Todo
+## To Do

-- Install script
+- Add a one-click install/setup script for new machines

 ## Contact